autumn-mck/site-astro/src/content/markdownPosts/blog/2024/nmea/index.md

 [Skip to the glossary](#what-does-any-of-this-stuff-mean) at the bottom if you don't know what any of that means, we don't have time for that now!

 First, connect your antenna to your receiver via the SMA connector labelled "RF IN".
 Connect the the receiver to your computer via USB, making sure to use the port lablled "POWER + GPS" on the receiver.
-The reciever should power on, and two LEDs should begin pulsing every second.
+The receiver should power on, and two LEDs should begin pulsing every second.

 ## In the command line